udaygirish/Advanced_lane_finding_udacity/README.md

 ### Discussion
 * Even though the current output is not bad, it needs a lot of improvement in Stability and Generalization perspective.
-As there are many thresholds currently in place to obtain the desired output, this is very hard in Real world scenario.
+As there are many thresholds currently in place to obtain the desired output, this is very hard in Real world scenarios.
-* Also the current approach when I tested with Challenge and Harder Challenge, it was struggling to give a stable output, this will be a major issue as it can throw the car offlane especially I saw this scenario on Harder Challenge.
+* Also the current approach when I tested with Challenge and Harder Challenge, it was struggling to give a stable output, this will be a major issue as it can throw the car off the lane, especially I saw this scenario on Harder Challenge.
-* Most of the current threshold I finetuned for Project Videos and Stable Test Images but given a more diversified scenarion these thresholds might not work.
+* Most of the current thresholds I have finetuned are for Project Videos and Stable Test Images but given a more diversified scenario these thresholds might not work.
 * This is where I came across Deep learning based SOTA approaches and tried to play with them and linked the output videos under Deep Learning methods.
 * Overall, this is a quite interesting problem and helped me a lot to learn on how different image filters work and the CNN based approaches similar to them.